yefeza/django-graphbox/README.md

 This package don't limit to use this basic operations.
 Custom operations can be defined on classic style of Graphene and Graphene-Django and finally can be merged on the main schema as described on the Quickstart section of this documentation at 4.
 Create a main schema in a new file called schema.py on my_project folder.
 This file can be used to merge all queries and mutations from all apps builded with django_graphbox or just add your own queries and mutations.

-See the full documentation at <https://90horasporsemana.com/graphbox/>
+See the API REFERENCE at <https://90horasporsemana.com/graphbox/>

 # Installation